 In this tutorial we're going to find out what financial statements are, look at examples of the four component statements and learn about their objectives or purpose.

-Don't forget to check out the Test Yourself section at the end of this lesson for a free Financial Statements Mini Quiz!
-And right at the bottom of the page, more questions on financial statements submitted by fellow students.
+Be sure to check your understanding of this lesson by taking the quiz in the Test Yourself section further below.
+And right at the bottom of the page, more questions on financial statements submitted by fellow students, including a full company financial statements exercise with solutions.

 What are Financial Statements?